mdavidson9/docs.balsamiq.com/content/mybalsamiq/editor.md

 weight: 70
 ---

-The Mockups editor in myBalsamiq is similar to the editor in the desktop version.
-See the [Balsamiq Mockups for Desktop editor documentation](/desktop/overview/) for reference.
+The Mockups editor in myBalsamiq is similar to the editor in other versions.
+See the [Mockups Application Overview](../overview/) and [Working with UI Controls](../controls/) for more details.

 ## UI Overview